 This command itself is used for the actual entry of the data.
 Ancillary functions can be performed by the commands described below.
 In the above example, "variable" represents the name of the variable being input, and "mask" represents a standard PICK format mask.
 If the variable being used already has a value it will be displayed at the specified cursor address using "mask" as the output mask.
 Regardless, the cursor is positioned one character back of "x" in the "@(x,y)" specification, the prompt character is printed and input is requested.
 If the user presses the return key, then whatever default value was there before will be accepted.
-Otherwise, the input will be verified against the mask, and, if acceptable, will be performed.
-If the mask contains a decimal digit specification (eg. R#10), then length checking will be performed.
-If the mask value is 'D' (or any other valid date mask) then a date verification will be performed.
+Otherwise, the input will be verified against the mask, and, if acceptable, will be assigned to "variable".
+If the mask contains a decimal digit specification and/or a scaling factor, then numeric checking will be performed.
+If the mask contains a length specification (eg. R#10), then length checking will be performed.
+If the mask is 'D' (or any other valid date mask) then a date verification will be performed.